krtejeda/PersonalCuraTour/User-Experience-Design-Overview.md

 - Black background
 - Buttons at least 52 pixels in width, making them easier to tap accurately
 - Color palette comprised of high contrast, neon-like colors, maximising legibility against black background
-- SF Compact Design Font, which is hgihly readable at small screen sizes
+- SF Compact Design Font, which is highly readable at small screen sizes

 We also made the following revisions to the design itself for the guided tour option: